koalalab-inc/.github/profile/README.md

 KoalaLab's mission to help the world use open-source software in a secure manner.
 90% of all modern software is open-source but that comes with it's own security risks.

+One of the lowest hanging fruits is moving to "Hardened base container images" as the VM->container era transition led to bloated containers with excessive packages leading to both a.
+Larger attack surface and b. subpar performance.
+But enterprises have not been able to move to hardened base images because developers are unfamiliar with a newer(or non-existent toolchain)

 KoalaLab is building "Secure OSS container images for everyone" aka _golden images_.

-The VM->container era transition led to bloated containers with excessive packages leading to both a.
-Larger attack surface and b. subpar performance.
-KoalaLab is *modernising Debian for a container-first design*, building on top of the most widely used linux distro enabling compatbility for developers & enhancing security.

-Such golden images change the open-source security paradigm to let developers build on top of secure open-source components thus enhancing security of the software being built and boosting developer productivity.
+Koala's distro: 0-deb, *a container-first debian-inspired linux*, allows for creation of hardened container images which follow distroless security philosophy while providing familiar exeprience for developers.